-For archaeological resources for which preservation is not an option, a research design for a data recovery program would be prepared in consultation with the Tribes.
+For archaeological resources for which preservation is not an option, a research design for a data recovery program would be prepared.
 The data recovery program would be based on a written research design and would be subject to the provisions as outlined in California Public Resources Code, Section 21083.2.